 Parr’s switch from black-white to color photography

 Martin Parr was well-known for using exclusively black and white prints.
-It was not until he witnessed Peter Mitchell’s exhibition, who was also a known British photographer, that he changed his approach to the use of colored photography.
+It was not until he witnessed Peter Mitchell’s exhibition, a known British photographer, that he changed his approach to colored photography.
 Parr was also influenced heavily to switch to color photographs by the works of other American photographers such as Joel Meyerowitz and William Eggleston.

 Which camera did Martin Parr use?

-For The Last Resort, Parr switched from his 35mm camera to using a medium-format Plaubel Makina rangefinder 6x7cm camera.
+For The Last Resort, Parr switched from his 35mm camera to a medium-format Plaubel Makina rangefinder 6x7cm camera.
 Using the medium format camera allowed him to shoot images with much sharper detail.
-The Plaubel Makina rangefinder was also a lot lighter and more compact compared to the 35mm camera that he was utilizing initially.
+The Plaubel Makina rangefinder was also a lot lighter and more compact than the 35mm camera that he was utilizing initially.

 Today, The Last Resort is seen as a classic that is often highly sought after by photographers and aspiring artists.
 Steering a risky course between impartiality and voyeurism, Parr observed the slowly decaying and crumbling town of New Brighton as well as the holidaymakers that frequented the town with a new and disturbing perspective.
 To represent his perspective, he opted to capture his images in color, which was something quite different, unexpected and unique at the time.

 The New Brighton photographs were captured between 1983 and 1985.
 Most of the images included in the book were powerful single images that had meaning on their own.
-The compositions were strong, well-executed in terms of framing and featured a wonderful color aesthetic, which was made even more beautiful by the use of the flash during the day.
+The compositions were strong, well-executed in terms of framing and featured a wonderful color aesthetic, which was made even more beautiful by using the flash during the day.

 For some critics, his photographs seemed cruel and cold as they captured the working classes of people desperately trying to pursue their holiday adventures surrounded by pollution thanks to the consumer ridden society.
 For some, Parr’s images displayed a bitter satire of Britain during the Thatcher era.